Holliswood, Queens

 Holliswood (formerly known as Terrace Heights) is an affluent residential neighborhood located on the Harbor Hill Moraine in the east-central portion of the borough of Queens, New York City.
-Bounded to the north by the Grand Central Parkway, to the west by 188th street, the south by Hillside Avenue and to the east by Francis Lewis Boulevard.
+It is bounded to the north by the Grand Central Parkway, to the west by 188th Street to the south by Hillside Avenue and to the east by Francis Lewis Boulevard.

-Holliswood is bordered by Jamaica Estates to the west, Cunningham Park to the north, Hollis to the South and Queens Village to the east.
+Holliswood is bordered by Jamaica Estates to the west, Cunningham Park to the north, Hollis to the south and Queens Village to the east.
 Holliswood is part of Queens Community Board 8 and its zip code is 11423 & 11427.
 The neighborhood is patrolled by the New York City's Police Department's 107th Precinct.
 Politically, Holliswood is represented by the New York City Council's 23rd district.

 History

 Precolonial and colonial history

-The area now known as Holliswood was originally settled by the Jameco (or Yamecah) Indians of the Algonquin Nation.
-In 1656 Dutch colonists operating out of New Netherland purchased the area known as Jamaica from the Jameco Indians.
+The area now known as Holliswood was originally settled by the Jameco (or Yamecah) Lenape of the Algonquin Nation.
+In 1656, Dutch colonists operating out of New Netherland purchased the area known as Jamaica from the Jameco Indians.
 The Dutch colonial administration urged colonists from nearby Hempstead to settle this newly acquired area known as Jamaica.
-Eventually the area that would become Holliswood was dubbed East Jamaica, a sparsely populated mostly agricultural region now situated between Jamaica proper and Queens Village.
-Until the onset of the American revolution this area saw very little growth.
+Eventually the area that would become Holliswood was dubbed East Jamaica, a sparsely populated, mostly agricultural region now situated between Jamaica proper and Queens Village.
+Until the onset of the American Revolution, this area saw very little growth.